Hi, I am a graduate student in the University of Michigan mainly interested in algebraic and complex geometry. My advisor is Mircea Mustaţă.

 Given an affine toric variety X embedded in a smooth variety, we prove a general result about the mixed Hodge module structure on the local cohomology sheaves of X. As a consequence, we prove that the singular cohomology of a proper toric variety is mixed of Hodge-Tate type.
 Additionally, using these Hodge module techniques, we derive a purely combinatorial result on rational polyhedral cones that has consequences regarding the depth of reflexive differentials on a toric variety.
 We then study in detail two important subclasses of toric varieties: those corresponding to cones over simplicial polytopes and those corresponding to cones over simple polytopes.
 Here, we give a comprehensive description of the local cohomology in terms of the combinatorics of the associated cones, and calculate the Betti numbers (or more precisely, the Hodge-Du Bois diamond) of a projective toric variety associated to a simple polytope.

-(4) Canonical bundle formula and a conjecture on certain algebraic fiber spaces by Schnell, available at arXiv
+(4) Canonical bundle formula and a conjecture on certain algebraic fiber spaces by Schnell, to appear at Pure Appl.
+Math.
+Q. (arXiv)

 (See Abstract)